voucherifyio/voucherify-js-sdk/README.md

 </body>
 ```

+## Alternative way - iframe and jQuery

+In case you're looking for something plain and simple, you're used to working with iframes and jQuery on your website, and for whatever technical reason the aforementioned React-based snippet doesn't work for you, then you might want to stick with our legacy [voucherify.js](https://github.com/rspective/voucherify.js) SDK for the time being.
+In such case, please refer to the [widget section](https://github.com/rspective/voucherify.js#validation-widget) in the documentation.

 # <a name="migration"></a>↔️ Migration

 Check out [MIGRATION GUIDE](/packages/sdk/MIGRATION.md) to learn more about switching to the newest Voucherify JS SDK.